YuFeng0930/mind-college/README.md

-# Responsive Website Delivery 🚚
+# Responsive Website MindCollege 🚚
 ## [Watch it on youtube](https://youtu.be/xOQU3YNHxJc)
-### Responsive Website Delivery
+### Responsive Website MindCollege

-- Website Delivery, using HTML, Sass and JavaScript.
+- Website MindCollege, using HTML, Sass and JavaScript.
 - Includes a dark and light mode.
 - Color customization.
 - Developed first with the Mobile First methodology, then for desktop.